 Transportation scheduled to town (6 to 12 miles away) for shopping and “Staff Night Out”.
 Day trip to Boston or Portland may be coordinated with other staff members.

 If you are interested in becoming a staff member/volunteer, please contact us.
 We ask you to complete an application form and send a letter of recommendation as well as a phone contact number from someone with whom you have worked, whether as a student or as an employee.

 Upon receipt, we will let you know that we received the application and letter of recommendation and notify you of hiring as soon as we know.
 We will consider hiring for part of the season, but we give priority to applicants who are available for the whole season – for most positions, that’s June 15 to September 7.

 Returning staff who submit applications by April 3 will be given priority.
-The deadline for all others is April 10, as we try to complete hiring by April 17.
 Applications received later will be considered if openings are still available.

 If we offer you a position, you will receive a job offer and employee handbook by email.
-Once we receive your signed contract back by regular mail we will notify you that you are officially hired.
+Once we receive your signed contract back we will notify you that you are officially hired.

 The Staff Coordinator will give arriving staff members’ initial orientation and training.
 In addition, there will be two Staff Orientation and Team-Building Days, in early July and early August.
-New staff and volunteers are required to participate in one of them, preferably near the beginning of their time at World Fellowship.
-All returning staff is asked to participate in group-building exercises on part of those days.
+New staff and volunteers are required to participate, preferably near the beginning of their time.
+Returning staff members are asked to participate in parts of these days.